 ARTICLE VII – Executive Board

-Voting members shall consist of the President(s), Vice President(s), Secretary, Treasurer, and other officers per Article VI, 6, e.
+Voting members shall consist of the President(s), Vice President(s), Secretary, Treasurer, and other officers per Article V, 1.

 Non-voting ex officio members shall consist of the Faculty Advisors.

 Shall be vested in the management and control of the business and professional affairs of the organization.